jingweimo/academic-kickstart/content/post/2025BAEScholarship/index.md

 ---
-title: Congratulations to Boyang Deng for being awarded to the BAE Graduate Scholarship (Galen and Ann Brown Scholarship, $2,000) 👋👋.
+title: Congratulations to Boyang Deng for being awarded the BAE Graduate Scholarship (Galen and Ann Brown Scholarship, $2,000) 👋👋.
 Keep up the good work!
 subtitle:

 # Summary for listings and search engines